 - Award competitions.

-- We send all our books, traditionally published MSI Press books and the hybrid published San Juan Books, to one award competition in the year of publication.
+- We send all our traditionally published books to one award competition in the year of publication.

-- We will send to any other competition for which the author will pay the fee.
+- We will send ant book to any competition for which the author will pay the fee.

 - MSI Press books have won awards every year; you can check out our awards page for the kinds of awards they have won.

 - Author choice exhibitions.
 With reasonable lead time, we will send an author’s book to any exhibition for which the author pays the cost.

 - MSI Press shelves.
 MSI Press often purchases “shelves” at exhibits.
 In those cases, there are discounts for exhibiting individual books.
 We will pass that discount along to SJB authors who wish to have their book exhibited.